 Our senior events are filled with educational topics from organizations and guest speakers around the bay area.
 Our speakers have included guests from The Red Cross, Sean Do from the District Attorney's Office - Adult Protective Services, The Alzheimer's Association, environmentalist the Reverend Sally Bingham, seminars on Unlocking Your Family Treasures, Baking with Earl, Musical Programs and much more.

-Senior Health Days occur on the second Thursday of each month from 10 a.m. - 3 p.m. and equip seniors with tools they need.
-We approach this time from a holistic perspective, tending to our spirits and minds, as well as our bodies.
-Following a breakfast, we participate in brain games followed by Tai Chi.
-This is followed by a spiritual journey group.
-The day concludes with a catered lunch and conversation.
+Senior Health Days usually occur on the second Thursday of each month.
+They equip seniors with tools to tend to our spirits and minds, as well as our bodies.
+Following a hot, cooked breakfast at 9:30 a.m., and an optional Bible Study, we participate in brain games followed by Tai Chi.
+This is followed by a spiritual journey reflection group.
+The day concludes with a catered lunch and conversation, ending near 3 p.m.

 How do we celebrate life...throughout years of joy, sorrow, successes and mistakes?
 Surrounded by the beauty of the Bishop’s Ranch in Healdsburg, we were invited to reflect on our personal journeys.
 With poignant reverence we offered our individual stories through discussion and creative art projects.
 Sharing laughter and tears, we gave thanks for the experiences, lessons and people in our lives.
 And then...we put on funny hats, blew bubbles and ate birthday cupcakes to celebrate God’s gift, our ‘one wild and precious life’.